Abupa/Portfolio-Project-1/README.md

 1. Project description:
 This project analyzes the cost of health insurance in the United States.
-The study examined factors that influence the price of insurance, such as age, gender, body mass index (BMI), number of children, smoking, and region of residence.
+The study examined factors that influence the price of insurance, such as age, gender, body mass index (BMI), number of children, smoking and region of residence.

 2. Tools used:
 - Python (Pandas)